-Unlike Weyl points and nodal loops, which generate Fermi arcs and drumhead states respectively, previous work has not identified a corresponding general feature expected in the surface-state spectrum of a TNP material.
+Unlike Weyl points and nodal loops, which generate Fermi arcs and drumhead states, respectively, previous work has not identified a corresponding general feature expected in the surface-state spectrum of a TNP material.
 In comparison with previously reported TNP materials, the TNPs of GdN are sufficiently well isolated from irrelevant bands that the resulting surface states can be well characterized.

 Figure 2 shows the surface states of semi-infinite GdN in the absence of SOC.
-The right panels are blow-ups of the left panels, with the TNPs shown as red dots.
-Panels (c-d) are constant-energy intensity plots on a plane containing four TNPs, at the energy of the TNPs.
-The surface states attributed to the TNPs appear bright yellow in Figs. 2(b) and (d), in comparison to the dim bulk states in dark yellow.
-In panel (d), the projected TNPs are clearly seen to be attached by two branches of Fermi arcs.
+The right panels are blowups of the left panels, with the TNPs shown as red dots.
+Figures 2(c) and 2(d) are constant-energy intensity plots on a plane containing four TNPs, at the energy of the TNPs.
+The surface states attributed to the TNPs appear bright yellow in Figs. 2(b) and 2(d), in comparison with the dim bulk states in dark yellow.
+In Fig. 2(d), the projected TNPs are clearly seen to be attached by two branches of Fermi arcs.
 Overall, the surface-state structure looks like two overlapping copies of an elliptical dome rotated by 90° with respect to each other.
 The shape of the surface-state structure is discussed and further illustrated in Sec.
-III-C. These elliptical domes, which have open sides below the two TNPs, are detached from the conduction band, contrary to the case of the surface states of a conventional Weyl phase.
-The dome shape can be understood as a hybridization of two surface states individually induced by two pairs of conventional Weyl points, as will be discussed in more detail below.
+III C. These elliptical domes, which have open sides below the two TNPs, are detached from the